enockseth/digikar-qgis.github.io/docs/tutorials/tutorial_1/text.md

 >ℹ️ Feel free to hover your mouse over the different tools to display their tooltips!

 Most QGIS map tools work in a similar way.
 Clicking on a tool **activates** it, wich often makes the mouse cursor to change accordingly.
-The cool can then be **used** on the map view (2).
+The tool can then be **used** on the map view (2).
 In some cases, clicking on the tool icon immediately triggers an action, such as `Zoom Full`, which zooms to the extent of all currently mapped data.

 Note that the OSM basemap also appears in the  **Layers (3)** pane.
 If you uncheck the box next to `OSM Standard`, it will hide that layer in the map view.